LordNed/Winditor/docs/tutorials/basics/gettingstarted.md

   <img src="./gettinstarted_entiredisc.png" alignment="center">
 </p>

-Select a location for the extracted files to be placed; remember this location - you'll need it later.
+Select a location for the extracted files to be placed. **Remember this location - you'll need it later**.

 Once Dolphin has finished extracting the files, you're done with this section.
 If you go to where the files were extracted, you will see that Dolphin has created two folders - `files` and `sys`.
 The `files` folder contains the game's resources, such as models, text, and maps; `sys` contains the game's executable, `main.dol`, along with other metadata about the game's disc.

-**Note**: We recommomend making a copy of the extracted files and making edits to that copy.
+**Note**: We recommend making a copy of the extracted files and making edits to that copy.
 Having an unmodified version of the game will make restoring broken files much easier.

 ### Downloading Winditor
 The "Latest Release" button at the top of this website will start a download of the most up-to-date version of Winditor.
 It will be in a typical ZIP file, which can be extracted in any way you wish.